 After that, add about 7 minutes for each hotel at which the bus stops.
 In other words, plus 7 minutes if you’re stop 1, plus 28 minutes if you’re stop 4.
 The whole process will take a minimum of about an hour and a maximum of just under two hours.
 Oh, and trying to bribe your bus driver with a generous tip will not get you there any faster (although it is customary to tip him, regardless).

 The whole process is similar when leaving Walt Disney World resort.
-This you need to schedule in advance, and you will receive a voucher slipped under your hotel door the day before you leave with a pick-up time about 3 hours before your flight.
+This you need to schedule in advance, and you will receive a voucher slipped under your hotel door the day before you leave with a pick-up time about 3 hours before your domestic flight or 4 hours before an international flight (currently 4 hours for both–see latest update at the top of the page).
 The morning of your departure, you can check your checked bags with the “Resort Airline Check-In” counter, which will deliver them directly to your airline.

 Then drop your bags off at Bell Services before going out to enjoy the parks on that precious last day.
 Make sure you give yourself plenty of time to get back to your hotel to catch your assigned bus.
 Unlike the ride to Walt Disney World property, Disney is not nearly as flexible in accommodating you on the way back to the hotel.